gkeenans/gkeenan.co/src/avgb/2024-07-02-an-alarmingly-concise-and-very-hinged-summary-of-what-it-was-like-to-build-this-site-from-scratch.md

 ![Conversation with Robb on June 18, 2024 at 7:43pm where I sent him a screenshot of my VS Code / Localhost split-screen setup up.
 Underneath, I say: "Started from scratch today, and I think I made some decent progress."](https://avgb.b-cdn.net/img/progress.jpeg)

 I stayed up late that night. *Too late*, some might say.
-But I was <i>cookin'</i>.
+But I was *cookin'*.
 I went to sleep for a bit and shot awake excited to get back to my computer.
 My new hyperfixation awaited.
 I couldn't remember the last time I felt legitimately giddy to sit at my desk.

 That second day was when I hit my first series of obstacles.
 A couple weird CSS things that I eventually ironed out—I don't remember what they were—and then, over the course of literally five hours, I tried to figure out how to install my first plugin for the site.
 I write in Markdown, and I love me some footnotes, so it only made sense that I get [markdown-it footnote](https://www.npmjs.com/package/markdown-it-footnote) working.
 Easier said than done, considering the documentation assumes you know a thing or two, and as I've previously established, I am a moron.